Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 B. Follow normal sUAS operational procedure, noting any mode or control changes that normally occur if GPS is lost.

-C. Land the unmanned aircraft immediately prior to loss of control
+C. Land the unmanned aircraft immediately before loss of control

 63. Which will almost always affect your ability to fly?